WHY DO DOGS EAT CAT POOP?

 According to the American Kennel Club, the simple explanation for this is that dogs are scavengers.
 Sounds about right, no?
 Our doggos are not too proud to eat garbage, poop, a decomposing animal, or any number of things that we humans would find utterly disgusting.

-HOW TO GET DOGS TO START EATING CAT POOP
+HOW TO GET DOGS TO STOP EATING CAT POOP

 If you find you can't keep your doggo from eating cat poop, you may want to ask yourself the following questions.
 This will give you an idea of why this horrible habit has started in the first place.
 As always, we highly recommend consulting your vet as the pawblem may most likely have to do with their diet.